defold/defold.github.io/manuals/importing-models.md

 When you export a model you need to make sure that it fulfills the following requirements:

 * The model must consist of a single mesh
-* The model must use a single material
 * The exported *.gltf* file must use embedded mesh data.
 Mesh data in a separate binary file is not supported.